 Considering U.S. biological fieldwork from the era of the Spanish-American War through the anticolonial movements of the 1960s and 1970s, this study combines the history of science, environmental history, and the history of U.S.–Caribbean and Latin American relations.
 In doing so, this book sheds new light on the origins of contemporary scientific and environmentalist thought and brings to the forefront a surprisingly neglected history of twentieth-century U.S. science and empire.

-Research completed at the following institutions:
+Research for this project was completed at the following institutions:

 - American Museum of Natural History Research Library and Department of Ornithology, New York, NY.